By Shiray Tan

 Hi, my name is Shiray, I’m 13 years old and I’m from Malaysia.
 Last year, I saw a lot of posts on Facebook about dolphin hunting.
 I was really curious, so I searched for info about it and I learnt a lot about what happens to dolphins in Taiji, Japan.

 Then I came across a movie entitled The Cove, which also tells the story of dolphins in Taiji.
 It was the most heartbreaking movie I have ever watched.
 That sparked my urge to know more about it.
 So I started to do research on dolphins in captivity.
-After some intensive research and countless tears shed, I went on to write a story about a captive dolphin named Angel.
+After some intensive research and countless tears shed, I went on to write about the sad fate of these marine mammals.

 I have loved storytelling since I was a child and I believed I could capture the attention of an audience to raise awareness of the dolphin killings and captivity through telling the story.
 My school teacher invited me to present the story to my classmates and some of them cried.
 Some of them had supported dolphin shows before, but said they would never ever go to watch a dolphin show again.
 My teacher said the story was very touching and that he and his family would never go to a dolphin show again either.